 Why come to LDSBC?
 It's simple.
 90 percent of our graduates are placed in a career or choose not to go to work.

 There are far more job opportunities in IT than qualified candidates to fill them.
 Companies are eager to hire people with understanding and skills necessary to manage their technology needs and are willing to pay for it.

 Our students are currently working for companies like UNISYS, Rio Tinto, EMC, CSS, DMBA, ICS and The Church of Jesus Christ of Latter-day Saints.
 Others are managing the technology efforts for small to mid-sized businesses.

 If you plan to design your career in Information Technology here are some career paths you could focus on:

-Software Quality Assurance required courses and graduation requirements.
+Software Development required courses and graduation requirements.